bevyengine/rfcs/implementation_details.md

 ## Requirements

+Type identifiers (in some form) need to match between all connected machines.
+Options so far:

+- `TypeId`
+  - [debatable stability][14]
+  - no additional mapping needed (just reuse the world's)
+- ["`StableTypeId`"][13]
+  - currently unavailable
+  - no additional mapping needed (just reuse the world's)
+- `ComponentId`
+  - fragile, requires networked components and resources registered first and in a fixed order (for all relevant worlds)
+  - no mapping needed
+- `unique_type_id`
+  - uses ordering described in a `types.toml` file
+  - needs mapping between these and `ComponentId`
+- `type_uuid`
+  - not an index
-- `ComponentId` should be stable between clients and the server.
+  - needs mapping between these and `ComponentId`

-- Must isolate networked and non-networked state.
+## Wants

+- If it were possible to split off a range of entities into a [sub-world][12] (with its own, separate component storages), that would remove a layer of indirection and allow reusing the `World` API more directly.
+- If the ECS scheduler supported arbitrary cycles in the stage graph (or the "stageless" equivalent), I imagine it'd be possible to make the nested loop criteria completely transparent to the end user (no custom stages needed, perhaps).

+## Practices users should follow or they'll have UB

-  - Entities must be born (non-)networked.
+- Entities must be spawned (non-)networked.
 They cannot become (non-)networked.
-  - Networked entities must have a "network ID" component at minimum.
+- Networked entities must be spawned with a "network ID" component at minimum.
-  - Networked components and resources must only hold or reference networked data.
+- (Non-)networked components and resources should only hold or reference (non-)networked data.
-  - Networked components must only be mutated inside `NetworkFixedUpdate`.
+- Networked components should only be mutated inside `NetworkFixedUpdate`.

-## Wants

-- Ideally, `World` could reserve and split off a range of entities, with separate component storages. ([#16][1] could potentially be used for this).
-- The ECS scheduler should support arbitrary cycles in the stage graph (or equivalent).
-Want ergonomic support for nested loops.

 ## `Connection` != `Player`

 I know I've been using the terms "client" and "player" somewhat interchangeably, but `Connection` and `Player` should be separate tokens.
-There's no benefit in forcing one player per connection.
-Having `Player` be its own thing makes it easier to do stuff like online splitscreen, temporarily substituting vacancies with bots, etc.
+There's no reason the engine should limit things to one player per connection.
+Having `Player` be its own thing makes it easier to do stuff like online splitscreen, temporarily substituting vacancies with bots, etc. Likewise, a `Connection` should be a platform-agnostic handle.

 ## Storage